radicle-dev/radicle-alpha/docs/source/guide/Testing.rst

 Testing
 =======

-Radicle provides a ``:test`` macro which allows you to write tests next to your code.
+Radicle provides a ``test`` macro which allows you to write tests next to your code.

 .. code-block:: radicle